- Location: Enniskerry, 20 km. south of Dublin City Center

-Misfortunes apart, Powerscourt House and Gardens is the most beautiful estate houses in the picturesque Ireland with a history steeped in nobility.
+Misfortunes apart, Powerscourt House and Gardens are the most beautiful estate houses in picturesque Ireland with a history steeped in nobility.
 It is presently a great place to visit, and also plays host to a number of private and corporate events.

 Founded originally by the early Anglo-Norman settlers in Ireland, and was owned by many families largely because of its strategic location.
-The castle got its name after Le Poer (Power) who owned the castle at some point of time.
+The castle got its name after Le Poer (Power) who owned the castle at some point in time.
 Powerscourt castle passed to English hands in 1600.
-Richard Wingfield, Queen Elizabeth's trusted military leader in many a war including those at France, Flanders, Ireland and Portugal, finally arrived here as a proctor in Ireland and inherited this old building.
+Richard Wingfield, Queen Elizabeth’s trusted military leader in many a war including those at France, Flanders, Ireland, and Portugal, finally arrived here as a proctor in Ireland and inherited this old building.
 That, for the castle, was the beginning of a prosperous period.
-After his death, restoration and rebuilding works were carried on by his son Sir Richard Wingfield with support from the German born architect Richard Castle.
+After his death, restoration and rebuilding works were carried on by his son Sir Richard Wingfield with support from the German-born architect Richard Castle.

 With the broadening of the Jazz horizon and ever-increasing number of sub-genres, musicians with more eclectic ethnicities and musical directions started to play a major role.
 Presently, hip-hop, soul and blues, Latin Jazz as well as Free Jazz share the stage with more traditional forms like swing, Dixieland and bebop.

-The second big program in renovating the castle was started by the 6th Viscount Powerscourt, and was more remarkably carried on by his successor, 7th Viscount Powerscourt.
+The second big program in renovating the castle was started by the 6th Viscount Powerscourt and was more remarkably carried on by his successor, 7th Viscount Powerscourt.
 6th Viscount started the second of the great gardening projects in the castle along with architect Daniel Robertson.
 The Italianate step gardens that are now a telling feature of the garden were originally started by him, and completed after his death by his son.
 Other renovations during this period included the creation of the Japanese gardens.
-By the end of the end of the 19th century, the castle in its entirety was truly a site to behold.
-However, it was strictly for private use, and remained so even after it changed ownership.
+By the end of the 19th century, the castle in its entirety was truly a sight to behold.
+However, it was strictly for private use and remained so even after it changed ownership.

 However, in 1996, a massive renovation project to rebuild the structure was put in place.
 Now, it stands as beautiful as ever and invites guests to its premises.
 What was once a restricted private space is now transformed into an attractive area, which can be visited by the public.